chetanpatil1984/learnings/vagrant/notes.md

 cd vagrant-workspace/generic-oracle8
 cat Vagrantfile
 vagrant init generic/oracle8

+# Should run from folder where vagrant init was invoked from.
+# saves current state of vm
 vagrant suspend
+# destroys current state of vm.
+It is like shutdown.
 vagrant halt
 vagrant up
 vagrant status
+vagrant ssh